EMS for Children

 - A statewide goal of standards of care for pediatrics to help ensure the right care, in the right place, at the right time and with the right resources no matter where the child lives.

-- The MT EMSC and Child Ready MT will be scheduling Pediatric Facility Recognition Site visits with Montana hospitals.
+- The MT EMSC will be scheduling Pediatric Facility Recognition Site visits with Montana hospitals.
 During these visits assessments will be conducted using the Montana Pediatric Facility Recognition Criteria.
 The new Montana Pediatric Facility Recognition Criteria follows the Guidelines for Care of Children in the Emergency Department endorsed by the American Academy of Pediatrics (AAP), the American College of Emergency Physicians (ACEP) and the Emergency Nurses Association (ENA).
 The Montana Chapter of the American Academy of Pediatrics has given their endorsement as well.

 The Pediatric Facility Recognition application packet will include the following: